human-d3v/f_magazine/NeoVim_as_IDE.md

 require("lazy").setup(plugins, {})
 ```
+After closing and reopening NeoVim, you will find that the lazy package manager
+is downloading all of the above plugins.

 ![plugins loaded](./assets/plugins_loaded.png)

 ## Configure the plugins after they are loaded:
 After plugins are loaded using Lazy.nvim, NeoVim looks for files in the
 `~/.config/nvim/after/plugin/` directory to configure them.

-Each of the following sections goes over the configuration for each of the
+The following sections goes over the configuration for each of the
-above plugins.
+loaded plugins.

 #### treesitter.lua
 ```lua